jjz17/Image-Processor/README.md

 This project utilizes the MVC design pattern.

-### Controller

-Controller interface is defined within IImageProcessorController.
-One implementation of the controller is SimpleImageProcessorController which allows the user to utilize the ImageProcessor using a console.
-The other implementation is GUIController, which processes image operations made from the GraphicalView class.

-The imageutil class contains the method required to convert a PPM to an IImage, and convert an IImage to a BufferedImage.

-The operations package contains all operations to completely utilize our model.

 ### Model

 Model interface is defined within IImageProcessorModel.
 The only current implementation of the model